-- Salt: Supersalty foods or added salt don't necessarily make you gassy, but they definitely make you retain water.
-Even though those cantina chips and salsa may seem like the ideal prebeach grub, opt for something with lower levels of sodium to help you feel your best before you head to the ocean.
+- Salt: Supersalty foods or added salt don't necessarily make you gassy, but they definitely cause you retain water.
+Even though those cantina chips and salsa may seem like the ideal prebeach grub, opt for something with lower levels of sodium like fresh veggies to help you feel your best before you head to the ocean.

 - Cruciferous veggies: They're great foods for long-term weight loss, but if there's one time not to chow down on a heaping helping of broccoli, cabbage, or kale, it's right before you hit the beach!
-These veggies contain a complex sugar called raffinose that's known to cause some lovely bloat.
+These veggies contain a complex sugar called raffinose that's known to cause a decent amount of gas.

 - Gum: Chewing on gum may seem harmless for your debloating cause, but it can actually cause your belly to swell.
 The reason makes sense: you're swallowing large amounts of air.